Instant, no obligation advice from our friendly solicitors

 The population of England and Wales has grown significantly since the introduction of the NHS in 1948.
 The medical needs of the population have increased, which is putting an increasing strain on hospitals.

 It is also a fact that the population is living longer and requiring much more care in our older years.
 This has led to increasing reports of “bed blocking” whereby elderly patients are admitted to hospital for long periods of time, generally, not because of their condition, but often due to concerns about after care if they are discharged from hospital.

-If you think that you been the victim of hospital negligence for one of the reasons above, or any other reason, it is vital that you obtain specialist legal advice from a solicitor as soon as possible.
+If you think that you been the victim of hospital negligence claims for one of the reasons above, or any other reason, it is vital that you obtain specialist legal advice from a solicitor as soon as possible.
 Our panel of solicitors are specialists in hospital negligence claims and will be able to provide you with a free no obligation assessment of your case.